lgiesen/portfolio-v2/README.md

 #or start via User Interface with: vue ui
 ```

-### Build for Production - Compiles and minifies for production
+### Build for Production

 ```
-npm run build
+npm run build #Compiles and minifies for production
 ```

-Subsequently, the dist directory contents have to be copied into the portfolio-v2-dist directory and pushed to the repository to publish the changes because the hosting is based on the portfolio-v2-dist repository.
-This has to be performed because the hosting plan is unable to build from production by itself.
+To publish the changes, the "dist" directory contents are to be copied and pushed to the [portfolio-v2-dist](https://github.com/lgiesen/portfolio-v2-dist) repository because the hosting is based on it.
+This must be performed because the hosting plan is unable to build from production by itself.

 ## General Advice for Web Projects